-Recognizing this uncertainty and in response to comments received on the 2017 CVFPP Update climate change analysis, the 2022 CVFPP Update climate change analysis includes a wider range of potential climate change projections.
-These projections present a range of the uncertainty associated with current climate predictions and are described as a "low," "medium," and "high" projections over a planning horizon that extends 50 years post 2022 CVFPP Update release.
-In other terms, the three conditions (low, medium, and high) represent a sample of the possible climatic future in the Central Valley.
+In response to comments received on the 2017 CVFPP Update climate change analysis, the 2022 CVFPP Update climate change analysis includes a wider range of potential climate change projections.
+These projections present a range of climate predictions and are described as a "low," "medium," and "high" projections for 2072.
+In other terms, the three conditions (low, medium, and high) represent a sample of the possible climatic future in the Central Valley intrinsic to our anthropogenic response to climate change and greenhouse gas emissions.

-The low climate change scenario is descriptive of a drier, lesser warming condition; the medium climate change scenario is descriptive of a median change in precipitation and temperature conditions; and the high climate change scenario is descriptive of a wetter, more warming condition by year 2072.
+The low climate change scenario is descriptive of a drier, lesser warming condition; the medium climate change scenario is descriptive of a median or central tendency change in precipitation and temperature conditions; and the high climate change scenario is descriptive of a wetter, more warming condition by year 2072.
 These three climate change projections were created by using a downscaling ensemble of general circulation models (GCMs) or climate models.
 GCMs represent physical processes in the atmosphere, ocean, cryosphere, and land surface, and are the most advanced tools available for simulating the response of the global climate system to increasing greenhouse gas concentrations.